paulnguy/techsummit-sec5-lab-minimal/README.md

 For issues or improvements:
 1. Review CloudFormation events in AWS Console
-2. Check CloudWatch Logs for errors
+2. Check CloudWatch Logs for errors (if enabled)
 3. Verify AWS CLI credentials: `aws sts get-caller-identity`
 4. Consult AWS Support (if using AWS Support Plan)